Jorge Piqueras: Return to painting and sculpture

-He was invited to participate in the I Triennale des Ameriques in Maubege, France in 1993.
-That same year, he moved to Rome, Italy, where he resided until 1998.
+Piqueras was invited to participate in the Première Triennale des Amériques in Maubege, France in 1993.
+That same year, he moved with his family to Rome, Italy, where he resided until 1998.
 There, Piqueras continued to review his own history, recreating works from damaged remnants or timeworn vestiges of earlier pieces, recovering materials found on the street or the beach, using detritus to produce objects and collages with tongue-in-cheek references to erudite or banal subjects.
 Nothing was lost or discarded.
 He created a series of ephemeral sculptures, for instance, using emptied eggshells and plaster bandages after his daughter, Arianna, had a cast applied to her leg.
 His works wavered between the autobiographical and the visionary, between denunciations and invocations, in a critical revision of his past as an artist.

-In the Palazzo Ducale of Maierá (Calabria, Italy), in 1996, he conceived and organized the exhibition "Sogni pietrificati" (petrified dreams), including installations in the form of "encounters" between various sculptures and the stones recently excavated for the construction of the nearby amphitheater of M’ara.
-He invited Iginio Balderi, Eli Benveniste, Alfio Mongelli, Joaquin Roca Rey and Jorgen Haugen Sorensen to display their works within these installations.
-The exhibition also involved a new "mission" for Él, climbing the wall of the entrance to the palace.
+In the Palazzo Ducale di Maierá (Calabria, Italy) in 1996, Piqueras conceived and organized the exhibition "Sogni pietrificati" (petrified dreams), including installations he erected with the stones recently excavated for the construction of the nearby amphitheater of M’ara.
+He proposed "encounters" with the sculptures of various friends, inviting Iginio Balderi, Eli Benveniste, Alfio Mongelli, Joaquin Roca Rey and Jorgen Haugen Sorensen to display their works within these installations.
+The exhibition also involved a new "mission" for "Él", overseeing the whole from the wall of the entrance to the palace.

-In 1997 Piqueras represented Peru in the XLVII Biennale de Venezia.
-In Peru, he participated in the I Bienal Iberoamericana de Lima as guest of honor (Salón de Invitados Especiales).
+In 1997, Piqueras represented Peru in the XLVII Biennale de Venezia.
+In Peru, he participated in the Primer Bienal Iberoamericana de Lima as a featured artist (Salón de Invitados Especiales).

 In 1998, he returned to Peru with his family, where he began to take advantage of the larger spaces available to him to create larger works on canvass.

 In 2003, Bruno Alfieri invited Piqueras to realize the trophy for the yearly competition "l’Automobile più bello del mondo", organized by the magazine Automobilia.
 He created an object with a metal base, painted Ferrari red, holding a wheel woven from bamboo reeds in the style traditionally used in Peru to make firework "castles" for major celebrations.

 In 2007, as he prepared to move to Paris, Piqueras presented, in Lima, a major show of his production over the previous years.
 He continued to do so every two years.

 In 2010, Jorge Piqueras was awarded the Orden del Sol al Mérito por Servicios Distinguidos by the Peruvian Ambassador to France in the name of the Republic of Peru.